-Condemnation, or eminent domain, is the power of the state to take private property for public use.
-In Texas, this power has been legislatively delegated to counties, municipalities, and other political subdivisions and even to some private entities for limited public-use projects.
+Condemnation, or eminent domain, is the power of the State to take private property for public use.
+In Texas, this power has been legislatively delegated to counties, municipalities, and other political subdivisions and even to some private entities for public use projects.

-We work with appraisers, engineers, land planners, and other professionals to assess the market value of a property and the impacts of the project and then craft the compensation argument that will put the landowner in the best position possible for the best possible outcome.
-This attention to detail, combined with our legal acumen, work ethic, and commitment to fight for our clients’ interests are some of the reasons we’re known for adding value to each and every condemnation case we handle.
+We work with appraisers, engineers, land planners, and other professionals to first assess the market value of a property and the impacts of the project and then craft the compensation argument that will put the landowner in the best position possible for the best possible outcome.
+This attention to detail combined with our legal acumen, work ethic, and commitment to fight for our clients’ interests are some of the reasons we’re known for adding value to each and every condemnation case we handle.

 To learn more or to discuss your case with an experienced condemnation lawyer, call McFarland PLLC at 713-325-9700.

-We monitor a number of projects on an ongoing basis for clients and property owners.
-If there is a project on which you would like to be updated, please click the link below to go to our contact page.
+We monitor several projects on an ongoing basis for clients and property owners.
+If there is a project on which you would like to be updated, please contact us by email to receive updates.